To know a Cane Masters Premium cane, is to have held one in your hand. It is soft and smooth to the touch, but deadly to the ill-advised assailant.

 Step ONE: The crooks are bent.
 In order to assure the finest quality of raw stock, we have contracted with a variety of suppliers around the country,some of whom have been in operation for over 4 generations.
 Whether it's hickory or oak, all Cane Masters canes start out as a hand selected straight piece of wood.
 The stock is then soaked in a hot water and fabric softener solution, placed in a hydraulic jig in order to set the bend while still wet, and left to dry for a week or longer depending on the humidity.
 Because of the tight levels of quality control, our inspectors reject nearly 20% of the final raw product.

 Step TWO: The crook is smoothed.
 Using both belt and palm sanders, the crook is carefully formed.
 The horn is then shaped into either a sharp or smooth point.
 Some of the canes are given fangs for an even more effective Self Defense Tool.

 Step THREE: The canes are then given their grips.
 Using a spindle sander, each grip is carefully carved into the shaft of the cane.

 Step FOUR: All canes are given their first sanding.
 There is a three step process, where the canes are sanded with first 80-grit paper, then 120-grit paper, and then finally 220-grit sandpaper.

 Step FIVE: Oiling the canes.
 The canes are then dipped overnight in a non-toxic oil.

 Step SIX: The canes are then wet sanded, this time using a 400-grit paper.

 Step SEVEN: The canes are re-dipped in the oil, and sanded again, at 600-grit.

-Step EIGHT: The canes are laser etched with Cane Master and custom-requested logos.
+Step EIGHT: The canes are laser etched with customer requested lettering and/or icons.